microsoft/FLAML/website/docs/Examples/Tune-AzureML pipeline.md

 ### Interact with AzureML pipeline jobs

-The interaction between FLAML and AzureML pipeline jobs lie in `tuner_func.run_with_config`.
+The interaction between FLAML and AzureML pipeline jobs is in `tuner_func.run_with_config`.

 ```python
 def run_with_config(config: dict):